pletzer/esmf_tests/nuopc_coupled/README.md

 ```
 You can switch between "BILINEAR" or "CONSERVE" depending on whether you want smooth interpolation or conservative fluxes.

+The same connector can handle multiple fields.
+Each field will be regridded according to the same RemapMethod.
+If you need different interpolation methods for different fields, you would either:
+ * Create separate connectors per method, or
+ * Use advanced regridding inside the connector’s Regrid object, which can handle per-field weights.

 ### How it Works at Runtime
  1. During Realize, the source and destination fields are created.
  2. The connector internally builds an ESMF_Regrid object using: